Banno/banno-powerons/loan-payoff/README.md

 # Loan payoff calculator
-This PowerOn allow the user to estimate their loan payoff amount with included interests and fees.
+This PowerOn included in the Banno Poweron Library allows the end-user to estimate their loan payoff amount with included interests and fees.
 By allowing the customer to retrieve this quote from within Banno, we can save you time and money and enable the customer to make smarter spending decisions.

 The configuration file gives you the ability to configure:
 * Eligible account types